sandialabs/InterSpec/target/electron/README.md

 # Or directly use the `make` command like:
 ninja -C build_dir

+# Make the "app" directory into the build directory
+ninja -C build_dir install

 # To run InterSpec without packaging everything, you
 # need to install the Electron package
 npm install electron